phuse-org/SENDConform/doc/SHACL-AnimalSubject-ID-Details.md

 The SHACL is identical to Test Case 1.

-The Report correctly identifies AnimalSubject IRI `Animal_6204e90c` as violating the constraint, in this case have not USUBJID.
+The Report correctly identifies AnimalSubject IRI `Animal_6204e90c` as violating the constraint, in this case missing USUBJID.
 <pre class='report'>
   a sh:ValidationResult ;
     sh:resultSeverity sh:Violation ;